Decidability of the isomorphism and the factorization between minimal substitution subshifts: Bounds for primitive substitutive sequences

 We now develop some lemmas that allow to relate the quantities $|\sigma^n|$ and $\langle \sigma^n \rangle$ to the spectral radius of $M_\sigma^n$.
 First recall that if $(X,T)$ is a dynamical system, an {\em invariant measure} for $(X,T)$ is a probability measure $\mu$ on the $\sigma$-algebra of Borel sets such that $\mu(T^{-1}B) = \mu(B)$ for all Borel sets $B$.
 Such a measure is {\em ergodic} if every $T$-invariant Borel set has measure $0$ or $1$.
 The system $(X,T)$ is said to be {\em uniquely ergodic} if there exists a unique invariant measure (which is then ergodic).
 Let us recall the ergodic theorem for such systems: Let $\mu$ be the unique $T$-invariant ergodic measure of $(X,T)$ and $f:X \to \mathbb{R}$ be a continuous function, then $((1/n) \sum_{i=0}^{n-1} f \circ T^i )_n $ converges uniformly to $\int_X f {\rm d}\mu$.
 We refer the reader to~\cite{Hasselblatt&Katok:1995} for more details on ergodicity.

 \begin{prop}[{\cite[Proposition 13]{Durand:2000}}] If $(X,S)$ is an aperiodic linearly recurrent subshift, then it is uniquely ergodic.
-Furthermore, if $\mu$ denotes the unique invariant measure of $(X,S)$ and if $K$ is its constant of linear recurrence, we have for all $u \in \mathcal{L}(X)$,
+Furthermore, if $\mu$ denotes the unique invariant measure of $(X,S)$ and if $K$ is a constant of linear recurrence for $X$, we have for all non-empty $u \in \mathcal{L}(X)$,

 \end{prop}